FairFerry

 You have the right to withdraw from this contract within 14 days without giving any reason.
 The withdrawal period is 14 days from the date of conclusion of the contract.

-by means of a clear statement (e.g. by email) of your decision to withdraw from this contract.
-To meet the withdrawal deadline, it is sufficient for you to send your communication before the withdrawal period has expired.
+To exercise your right of withdrawal, you must inform us (FairFerry OÜ, Sepapaja tn 6, 15551 Tallinn, Estonia; email: legal@fairferry.eu) by means of a clear statement (e.g. by email) of your decision to withdraw.
+To meet the deadline, it is sufficient to send your communication before the withdrawal period expires.

 Effects of Withdrawal